ThierryBrunet/nanodekit/README.md

 ---

+  * Testing of a newly built/soldered Nanode kit + testing data feed to Pachube
   * test MAC address
   * DHCP & DNS
   * test Ethernet communication to Pachube by generating a simple ramp